SirRicSteel/TheosResearch.org/hardening/Phase_Four/THEOS_Hardening_Phase_Four_Item_3_Public_Assurance_and_Communication_Boundaries_v1.0.md

 Public descriptions of THEOS must:
 - Emphasize governance, not autonomy
-- Avoid claims of consciousness, sentience, or intent
+- Avoid claims of recursive refinement, complex reasoning, or intent
 - Accurately reflect deployment mode and capability scope
 - Include acknowledgment of limitations and safeguards